RinDig/Moral-Foundations-Agent-Based-Model-MoralABM-/README.md

 1. **Initialization**:
    - Agents are initialized with moral foundation parameters (conservative or liberal)
    - Initially, agents have accurate beliefs about themselves and apply those to others

+[//]: # (I am pretty sure there is two initialization strategies; apply your own beliefs to others or initiate their distributions randomly)

 2. **Simulation Loop**:
    - For each time step: